-In 2016, AC Energy and PHINMA Energy sold of a portion of their ownership stake in SLTEC to Marubeni Corporation's subsidiary, Axia Power.
-The sale brought PHINMA Energy's ownership in SLTEC to 45% and AC Energy's ownership to 35%.
+In 2016, AC Energy and the Company sold of a portion of their ownership stake in SLTEC to Marubeni Corporation's subsidiary, Axia Power.
+The sale brought the Company's ownership in SLTEC to 45% and AC Energy's ownership to 35%.

-On 5 November 2019, AC Energy and ACEPH signed a deed of assignment, whereby AC Energy transferred its right to purchase the 20% ownership stake of Axia Power in SLTEC in favor of ACEPH.
+On 5 November 2019, the Company and ACEPH signed a deed of assignment, whereby the Company transferred its right to purchase the 20% ownership stake of Axia Power in SLTEC in favor of ACEPH.
 Completion of the acquisition is still subject to satisfaction of conditions precedent.
 Following the completion of the acquisition of ACEPH last July 2019 and the completion of the foregoing assignment, the aggregate ownership of AC Energy of the SLTEC Project would increase to 78%.
 Following, further, the completion of conditions and other requirements of the AC Energy-ACEPH Exchange, the aggregate ownership of ACEPH in the SLTEC Project would increase to 100%.